Non-reversible sampling schemes on submanifolds: Numerical example

 where $(\phi, \theta) \in [0, 2\pi)^2$.
 In particular, it can be verified that the normalised surface measure of $\Sigma$ and the norm of gradient $|\nabla\xi|$ in variables $\theta,\phi$ are given by

 and $|\nabla\xi| = 8R^2r(1+\frac{r}{R}\cos\phi)$.
 As a result, the probability measure $\mu$~\eqref{mu1-intro} with potential $U$ is

 where $Z$ is the normalisation constant.
-In the numerical experiment below, we fix $R=1.0$, $r=0.5$ in \eqref{ex1-sigma} and study the scheme~\eqref{scheme-non-reversible} on two different tests.
-Also, as discussed in Remark~\ref{rmk-on-choice-of-noise}, we will ignore the boundedness assumption on the random variables $\bm{\eta}^{(\ell)}$ in \eqref{conditions-on-eta} and will simply use i.i.d.\ standard Gaussian random variables.
+In the numerical experiment below, we fix $R=1.0$, $r=0.5$ in \eqref{ex1-sigma} and study the scheme~\eqref{scheme-non-reversible-numerical} (i.e.\ the numerical version of the scheme~\eqref{scheme-non-reversible}) on two different tests.
+Also, as discussed in Remark~\ref{rmk-on-choice-of-noise}, we will ignore the boundedness assumption on the random variables $\bm{\eta}^{(\ell)}$ in \eqref{conditions-on-eta} and will simply use independent and identically distributed standard Gaussian random variables.